swarch-2f-rootly/2f/Prototype_3/README.md

 ### **Border Element**

 - **Component:** Web Application Firewall (WAF)
-- **Responsibility:** Protects the system’s entry point by filtering and inspecting incoming HTTP traffic.
+- **Responsibility:** It protects the system's entry point by filtering and inspecting incoming HTTP traffic, and having been implemented as a type of reverse proxy, it acts as the access control point for frontend traffic.
-- **Capabilities:** Layer-6 inspection, IP reputation filtering, rate limiting, DoS mitigation, and works like a reverse-proxy routing to the Presentation Layer.
+- **Capabilities:** Layer 6 inspection, IP reputation filtering, rate limiting, DoS mitigation, and it functions as a reverse proxy that routes to the presentation layer, performs request validation, routing, authentication, and applies access rules.
 - **Communication flow:** Directs validated requests exclusively to Tier 1 (Presentation).
+- **Communication style:** HTTP/HTTPS

 ### **Layer Specifications**